mlukaszek/arduino-smartlights/README.md

 The actions that you can map to those events are as follows:

 * toggle an output state (= turn ON if it is OFF, or turn it OFF if it's ON)
-* turn an output ON and set a timer, which will turn it OFF automatically when it expires
+* turn an output ON and set a timer, which will turn it OFF automatically when it expires.
+The expiration timeout value is configurable.
 * turn all outputs OFF.

+Timers come in two flavors - resettable or cancellable.
+First type means that you can reset the counter to the original value by provoking the event again while the timer is running, effectively prolonging the time the output in ON.
+The latter is the opposite - if the timer event happens while the timer is running, the timer value is immediately shortened to 0, effectively turning the output OFF.
+You can set any timer expiry time to multiples of 30 second period.

+By default, timers are set to 30 seconds and are cancellable.

 There can only be a single effect of a single type of an event per input.
 This means that, for example, pressing and releasing a push button connected to first input pin of an expander can only do one of 3 actions